dmitrychebayewski/airrotterdam/README.md

 ## Top pollutants

-The application will display the list of maximal values, averaged by 3 recent measurements.
+The application displays the list of maximal concentrations of top pollutants.
+The numbers are maximal values of at least 3 recent measurements.

+* Switching back to "Monitor" mode

-Once you click (or) tap the table row (the pollutant bar), the map will switch to the region where the maximal value has been recently spotted.
+Once you click (or tap) the "Switch to monitor" button, the application will switch back to "Monitor" mode.

-The average recent values of the pollutant are still Rotterdam and Zuid-Holland.

-You can switch back to "Monitor" mode by clicking (or tapping) the "Switch to monitor" button.

 ## Supported devices

-The app will work in Chrome, Firefox, Safari, Edge desktop browsers.
+The application will work in Chrome, Firefox, Safari and Edge desktop browsers.
-It has also been tested to work on Android mobile phones and iPad.
+It has also been tested to work correctly on Android mobile phones and iPad.
+However, the look and feel experience is optimal on tablet (iPad or Android).

 ### Android

-On an Android device, the application will look and feel like this:
+On an Android mobile phone, the application will look and feel like this:

 <img src="https://trello-attachments.s3.amazonaws.com/5e77b3f063dc99362c7036b8/5e7f3476ba8e413822fb0b77/c135877a9360b349ec48c85de6204c20/photo_2020-03-28_23-02-24.jpg" alt="android"/>